Pennsylvania Route 286

 Pennsylvania Route 286 (PA 286) is a 69 mi, east–west state highway located in Allegheny, Westmoreland, Indiana, and Clearfield counties in Pennsylvania.

 The western terminus is at U.S. Route 22 (US 22) in Monroeville.
 The eastern terminus is at US 219 near Burnside.

 Route description

-PA 286 goes by many names along its route.
-The names it goes by includes Golden Mile Highway, Saltsburg Road, Washington Street, Salt Street, Main Street, Oakland Avenue, Philadelphia Street, and Franklin Street.
-Though signed east–west, the route takes a more northeast-southwest direction, especially in Indiana and Clearfield counties.
+PA 286 is designated by multiple names along its route, including the Golden Mile Highway, Saltsburg Road, Washington Street, Salt Street, Main Street, Oakland Avenue, Philadelphia Street, and Franklin Street.
+Although it is signed east–west, the route takes a more northeast–southwest direction, especially in Indiana and Clearfield counties.

 Allegheny County

-The route starts at an interchange at US 22 in a rural portion of the Municipality of Monroeville and continues into Plum Borough.
+The route starts at an interchange at US 22 in a rural portion of the municipality of Monroeville and continues into Plum Borough.
 The route spends only a little over four miles in Allegheny County before crossing the Allegheny/Westmoreland county line.

 Westmoreland County

 The route continues north before turning east at the intersection of PA 380, where the two routes exchange the Golden Mile Highway and Saltsburg Road in the town of Murrysville.
-The route continues east in Westmoreland County, where it overpasses PA 66 in the village of Mamont (accessible by Pfeffer Road southbound or Mamont Road).
+The route continues east in Westmoreland County, where it crosses over PA 66 in the village of Mamont (accessible by Pfeffer Road southbound or Mamont Road).

 It then intersects PA 819 in Bell Township, and PA 380 in the village of Wakena, where it terminates.
-The route then has a short concurrency with PA 981 before crossing the Kiskiminetas River and entering the town of Saltsburg, Indiana County, after spending about 15.5 miles in Westmoreland County.
+The route then has a short concurrency with PA 981 before crossing the Kiskiminetas River and entering the town of Saltsburg, Indiana County, after covering roughly 15.5 miles in Westmoreland County.

 Indiana County

-The route starts going northeast after exiting the town of Saltsburg, before entering the borough of Indiana, the route has an intersection with PA 217 outside the village of Jacksonville, where it terminates, an interchange with US 422/PA 56, and an intersection with US 422 Business, both just outside Indiana.
+The route starts going northeast after exiting the town of Saltsburg.
+Before entering the borough of Indiana, the route has an intersection with PA 217 outside of the village of Jacksonville, where it terminates.
+It also connects with an interchange with US 422/PA 56 and intersects with US 422 Business, both just outside Indiana.

 The route enters the borough from the southwest, and has a short concurrency with PA 954 in downtown.
 After passing under US 119, the route continues northeast.

-After a short concurrency with PA 403 in Clymer, and an intersection with PA 240 in the village of Commodore, the route continues northeast, passing through Glen Campbell It then crosses the Clearfield county line after spending about 50 miles in Indiana County.
+Following a short concurrency with PA 403 in Clymer, and an intersection with PA 240 in the village of Commodore, the route continues northeast, passing through Glen Campbell It then crosses the Clearfield county line after spending about 50 miles in Indiana County.